Variations of the Catalan numbers from some nonassociative binary operations: -associativity of left depth : the case

 On the other hand, we have

 Thus

 Applying Proposition~\ref{prop:Ckd} to the generating function $C_3^0(x)$ gives

 where the number of ones is $d$.
-Equation~\eqref{eq:C3} is a special case of the generating function studied by Flajolet~\cite{Flajolet} for \demph{labeled positive paths}.
+Equation~\eqref{eq:C3} appeared in work of Mansour and Vainshtein~\cite{MansourVainshtein} and it is a special case of the generating function studied by Flajolet~\cite{Flajolet} for \demph{labeled positive paths}.
 Such a path $L$ starts at $(0,0)$ and stays weakly above the line $y=0$, with three kinds of steps $U=(1,1)$, $D=(1,-1)$, and $H=(1,0)$.
 Each step is labeled with some weight, and the \demph{total weight} of $L$ is the sum of all weights of the steps.
 The \demph{height} of $L$ is the largest $y$-coordinate of a point on $L$.

 By Equation~\eqref{eq:C3} or Remark~\ref{rem:LimitCkd}, the number $C_{3,n}^d$ interpolates between the Motzkin number $C_{3,n}^0$ and the Catalan number $C_n=\lim_{d\to\infty} C_{3,n}^d$.
 For $d=1,\ldots,5$, the sequences $\{C_{3,n}^d\}$ are recorded in The OEIS~\cite[A005773, A054391--A054394]{OEIS}.
 For an arbitrary $d$, Barcucci, Del Lungo, Pergola, and Pinzani~\cite{CatPerm} studied $C_{3,n}^d$ in terms of permutations avoiding certain \demph{barred patterns}.